EliasManj/eth-tx-parser/README.md

 **Get Inbound and Outbound transactions**

-List all address subscriptions for the specified address.
+List all subscriptions for the specified address.
 ```
 /getTransactions?address=[addres]
 ```

 Parameters

-* address (string, required): The address for which transactions are to be retrieved.
+* *address (string, required)*: The address for which transactions are to be retrieved.

 The response is a JSON array containing transaction details.
 The schema for the response is as follows: